Rob11001/Routing_algorithms/README.md

 This project contains examples of routing algorithms implemented on specific network architectures using [algorithm-visualizer.org](https://algorithm-visualizer.org/).
 The purpose of this project is to demonstrate the visualization of different routing algorithms and to help understand their behavior in different network configurations.

 ## Usage
-You can simple copy the content of the javascript files and paste them on [algorithm-visualizer.org](https://algorithm-visualizer.org/) and then run it.
+You can simply copy the content of the javascript files and paste them on [algorithm-visualizer.org](https://algorithm-visualizer.org/) and then run it.

 ## Included Examples
 - Hypercube routing